Your ad campaigns were performing really well. You managed to get a ton of game installs at a really low cost.

 - Advertiser Y is spending $500,000 with eight video variations

 The creatives from advertiser X will face ad fatigue 2x faster.
 Why?
-They are buying the double amount of impressions for those ads.
+They are buying double the amount of impressions for those ads.

 Advertiser X’s campaign might work great when it’s first launched.
 However, if the ad frequency increases and the users start seeing the same ad multiple times, they will start to ignore it.